 We always attempt to precisely locate yellow jacket nests so they can be treated directly.
 In addition to making the job faster, easier, and more effective, these tools help us avoid drilling unnecessary holes in your home and minimize the risk of yellow jackets entering your homes living areas.

 Yellow jackets are omnivorous foragers and are common pests at picnics and outdoor cafes.
 They can also be seen hovering around trash cans looking for scraps and beverages left over by humans.
 Most of the protein collected by the adults is fed to the young.
 The adults prefer sweet foods like nectar, fruit juice, and sweetened beverages.

 Like hornets, yellow jackets are aggressive and are capable of repeated stings.
 Although somewhat less aggressive than hornets, they will readily attack any human or animal whom they believe to be threatening their nest or their feeding areas.
 They also have been known to sting people who are reaching for their food at picnics.

 Yellow Jacket Removal and Control

 Unlike bees, yellow jackets are not significant pollinators and are usually treated using insecticides.
 Once we've located the nest, we treat it directly for quick, effective control.
 Because yellow jackets don't produce honey, there usually in no need to remove the nest once it's been treated.

-We provide yellow jacket throughout Metro Atlanta and the surrounding communities in Georgia, Alabama, and South Carolina.
+We provide yellow jacket throughout Metro Atlanta and the surrounding communities in Georgia and Alabama.
 Please contact us for more information or to schedule an appointment.